electricbookworks/electric-book/_docs/layout/web-pagination.md

 By adding a 'direction' parameter to the include tag, you can show only previous or next links.
 E.g. {% raw %}`{% include pagination direction="next" %}`{% endraw %} will only output 'next' links.

-The order of pagination is determined by the `files` list for each format in `meta.yml`.
+The order of pagination is determined by the `files` list for each format in a book's YAML file in `_data/works`.